Skip to content

 --dqo.python.interpreter-name

-This parameter could be also configured by setting DQO_PYTHON_INTERPRETER_NAME environment variable.
+This parameter can also be configured by setting the DQO_PYTHON_INTERPRETER_NAME environment variable.

 --dqo.python.python-script-timeout-seconds